 Again this year, The Muse and the Marketplace will close in dramatic fashion with our Marketplace Keynote, when the entire conference will gather in the Grand Ballroom of the Park Plaza Hotel for an interactive conference-wide presentation called, “The Strategic Writer.”
-Hosted by Publishing Perspectives’ Porter Anderson, the event will feature brief multi-media presentations by three authors with new books being published in the year after the conference.
+Hosted by Publishing Perspectives’ Porter Anderson and Michelle Toth of sixoneseven books, the event will feature brief multi-media presentations by three authors with new books being published in the year after the conference.
 On the stage will sit a group of experts in the field of book promotion and publicity, social media, marketing, and bookselling who, together with the audience and the authors, will discuss practical strategies for authors at every stage of development.
 It is never too early to build your platform as a writer, to develop a mission-driven plan for yourself and your book(s), and to apply a logical framework to your efforts that maximizes your time and money.

 Recommended Session “Tracks”

 Though we try hard not to make it so, we are aware a large writing conference can be lonely and overwhelming and intimidating, especially if you are attending for the first time.
 At this year’s conference, we will pair you with one other Muse-goer to make sure that you always have someone to check in with, turn to for advice, have lunch with, and/or help with their goals.
 We hope and expect that your Muse Buddy will do the same for you.
 Our goal is to help you build a networking, a partnership, a friendship, and possibly even a potential collaboration with another attendee.
 If you prefer to fly solo, don’t worry: this aspect of the conference is 100% opt-in.